mesosphere/universe/README.md

 * `screenshots[...]`: 1200px (w) x 675px (h)

 **NOTE:** To ensure your service icons look beautiful on retina-ready displays, please supply 2x versions of all icons.
-No specifications are needed to the package definition, simply add `@2x` before the file extension of the image.
+No changes are needed to `package.json` - simply supply an additional icon file with the text `@2x` in the name before the file extension.
 For example, the icon `icon-cassandra-small.png` would have a retina-ready alternate image named `icon-cassandra-small@2x.png`.